-Infants and children too small for adult seat belts should be restrained in a child safety seat or restraint system appropriate to their age and/or size, and which is approved for use in your vehicle.
+Infants and children too small for adult seat belts should be restrained in a child safety seat or restraint system appropriate to their age and/or size.

-Child seats and restraint systems are designed to be secured in vehicle seats by lap belts (or the lap belt portion of a lap/shoulder belt).
-Some child restraint systems also incorporate a tether strap which can be attached to an anchorage point on the vehicle.
-Information about tether strap attachment points and the seat belt locking mechanism, which is used to restrain child seats and restraints is shown later in this section.
+Child seats and restraint systems designed for your vehicle will be one of two types:

+- Those secured in vehicle seats by lap belts (or the lap belt portion of a lap/shoulder belt), - 'LATCH' type child restraints employing anchor bars built into the rear seat frame.

+All new and most older type child restraint systems incorporate a tether strap which can be attached to an anchorage point on the vehicle.
+Information about tether strap attachment points and the seat belt locking mechanism, which is used to restrain child seats and restraints, is shown later in this section.